Haseebae/English_to_hinglish/README.md

 - Converged to a good model after 30 epochs

 - Results from the test set:
+- The test set shows accurate translations and relevant code-mixing.
 < Insert image here >

+##### Challenges:
+- Train runtime disconnections. ( So what's new .. )
+- When tested against more complicated sentences, two observations can be noted:
+  1. Complex grammar throws the model off. < This can addressed with more quality data.>
+  2. Some words are not being captured. < This can be addressed by increasing the size of the vocabulary during the vectorization process >

+#### Seq2Seq Transformer Model Architecture: